 Why your students can't ignore the future: CAREEREALISM for Students

 - Encourage your student to work on career planning throughout his or her college career.

 - Resist the temptation to steer your student toward a major simply because it fits your interests.
 Students are more likely to be successful in school and in their careers if they're doing what they enjoy.

-- Encourage your student to visit Career Services.
+- Encourage your student to visit the Career Center.

 - Support internship and volunteer opportunities.
 Employers are interested not just in a person's college degree, but also in what s/he has learned and done.
 While internships and volunteer positions may not pay well, their long-term value is worthwhile.